Looking At American Airlines Group's Recent Whale Trades

-Someone with a lot of money to spend has taken a bullish stance on American Airlines Group AAL.
+A whale with a lot of money to spend has taken a noticeably bearish stance on American Airlines Group.

+Looking at options history for American Airlines Group AAL we detected 22 strange trades.

 What's The Price Target?